 Secondary glaucoma can lead to the person becoming totally blind.
 Unfortunately, even with today’s modern medical knowledge, no medicine is available that can cure blindness, which arises because of the development of secondary glaucoma.

-There are seldom any complications after the operation, however some of the possible complication include astigmatism, hemorrhage and even retinal detachment.
+There are seldom any complications after the operation, however, some of the possible complications include astigmatism, hemorrhage, and even retinal detachment.
 For this reason, it is important to be under medical supervision during the post-operational period.